I get asked this a lot by new writers looking to share an account of their own life but are unsure where it ‘fits’ in the book world.

 Before you rush ahead with enthusiasm, please take a moment to do some planning and think through the project you are about to embark upon.

 Get rid of distractions – block time to do your research separately from your writing time.
 That way you can turn off your internet and phone when writing.

-If you would welcome honest feedback, encouragement, and accountability as you begin writing your memoir, then my monthly Creative Writing Accountability Coaching Club might be the answer.
+If you would welcome honest feedback, encouragement, and accountability as you begin writing your memoir, then my monthly writing mentoring might be the answer.

-For £49 a month, you receive a 1:1 session with me (author and book coach) to work out your book outline or revisit old projects.
-You also get a monthly coaching call to discuss writing problems, ask questions, a group co-writing session, and a group catch-up call where we have a guest speaker from the writing, editing, or publishing industry.
-You’ll also have access to a private Facebook group where you can safely share your work, ask questions, learn more about the craft of writing and the process of publishing.
+For a monthly fee of £49, you receive a 1:1 session with me via Zoom every month to go through your project, ask questions and set goals.
+You also get access to a monthly co-writing session and a private Facebook group where you can safely share your work, ask questions, and learn more about the craft of writing and the process of publishing.

 Interested?
 Email me at firstname.lastname@example.org for more details.
 Alternatively, you can book your 1:1 session today and start your journey immediately.

 Great info!
 Nice classifications of the “why” we might want to write a memoir 😊.

 Thanks, Robyn.
 I’m glad you enjoyed the post.